-Under the Data Protection Act 1998, Power to Change, the Eden Project and Campaign Collective (the project partners) and its contractors have legal obligations towards you in the way that we deal with data collected from you.
+Under the Data Protection Act 1998, Power to Change and Campaign Collective (the project partners) and its contractors have legal obligations towards you in the way that we deal with data collected from you.
 We keep strict security standards to prevent any unauthorised access to it.
 We do not pass on your details to any third party or government department unless you give us permission to do so, or we are obliged or permitted by law to disclose it.

 We collect information from website visitors relating to: